justinleetyler/justinleetyler.github.io/catalog.md

 k813 MCK -- Mead, Charles. -- 20XX. -- C. Mead, 2013. -- [www](https://read.amazon.com). -- AISN B00ACLCXV6.

-330 MCK -- Mead, Walter Russell. -- The one and future liberalism. -- on 1 external hard drive. -- on external hard drive. --  File name: (10144.txt) -- DBID 10144. -- IN The American Interest. -- Jan.
-24, 2012
+w330 MCK -- The one and future liberalism / Walter RussellMead. -- American Interest, 2012. -- www.
 > A rich and rewarding human life neither comes from nor depends on consumption, even lots of consumption; it comes from producing goods and services of value through the integration of technique with a vision of social and personal meaning.
 Being fully human is about doing good work that means something. -p. -q -- A liberal is someone who seeks ordered liberty through politics?namely, the reconciliation of humanity?s need for governance with its drive for freedom in such a way as to give us all the order we need (but no more) with as much liberty as possible. -p. -q -- Americans want to believe that all four goals work together: that defending their security, promoting their prosperity, preserving their freedom and equality and fulfilling their global mission are all part of an integrated package and worldview -p. -q

 270 MCK -- Merton, Thomas. -- The waters of Siloe. -- New York : Harcourt, Brace and Company c1949. -- xxxvii, 377 p.